andrelom/endless/blog/content/posts/seamless-integration-of-sitecore-content-hub-with-nextjs-using-reverse-proxy-calls.md

 ## Implementation

-To get started, we need to install the `http-proxy-middleware` npm module.
+To get started, we need to install the "http-proxy-middleware" npm module.
 Open your terminal and run the following command:

 ```sh
 yarn add http-proxy-middleware